Green River State Park

-Green River State Park is a state park on the west shore of the Green River in Green River, Emery County, Utah.
+Green River State Park is a state park on the west shore of the Green River in Green River, Utah, United States.

-Features
+Description

 The park consists of a nine-hole golf course, a campground shaded with cottonwood trees, and a boat ramp.

 The Green River supports catfish, carp, and four unique endemic native fish that are threatened with extinction and protected: the Colorado pikeminnow, razorback sucker, humpback chub, and bonytail chub.
 While people are permitted to fish in the park, anglers are expected to release any of the unique fish.

 Green River State Park is a popular embarkation point for float trips through the Green River's Labyrinth and Stillwater Canyons.